Imagine waking up one day only to discover that everything you’ve always known has instantly changed.

 Solutions For Habitat Loss and Destruction

 Regulation is equally important.
-Plans and rules should be set forth to legalize how much of a given area can be altered for the benefits of humans.
+Plans and rules should be set forth to legalize how much of a given area can be altered for the benefit of humans.
 By practicing more restraint, we allow wildlife time to adapt and leave more areas undisturbed for the sake of biodiversity.

-3. Along with education, awareness should also be raised.
+Along with education, awareness should also be raised.
 Observers should make it a point to assist reporting professionals by safely documenting the process of habitat destruction whenever the opportunity arises.

-4. As quickly as humans can destroy natural habitats, we should be just as willing to put forth the effort to rebuild and attempt to replace what is lost.
+As quickly as humans can destroy natural habitats, we should be just as willing to put forth the effort to rebuild and attempt to replace what is lost.
 For areas that cannot be saved, we can assist in funding the creation of areas that will serve as a refuge for displaced wildlife instead.